tk755/q/README.md

 12 fib.py
 ```

-### Generate Explanations
+### Explain

-Use the `-e` or `--explain` command to generate a concise explanation for a shell command or code snippet:
+Use the `-e` or `--explain` command to generate a concise explanation for code or shell commands:

 ```
 $ q -e 'print(os.getcwd())'
 `print(os.getcwd())` outputs the current working directory of the Python process by calling `os.getcwd()`, which returns the absolute path as a string, and then prints it to the standard output.
 ```

-This is particularly useful for understanding complex commands or code you may not be familiar with:
+This is particularly useful for understanding complex code or shell commands you may not be familiar with:

 ```
 $ q -e 'find . -type d -name .git -exec dirname {} \; | sort'
 This command searches recursively from the current directory for directories named `.git`, then uses `dirname` to output their parent directory paths, effectively listing all Git repository root directories.
 The results are then sorted alphabetically.
 ```

-You can also generate explanations about technical concepts:
+It can even generate explanations about technical concepts:

 ```
 $ q -e neuroevolution